ppani002/TM4C123GX-GPIO-LED/README.md

 # TM4C123GX-GPIO-LED
-A short program written in ARM (Cortex 4) for a TM4C123GX Launch Pad.
+A short program written in ARM assembly (Cortex 4) for a TM4C123GX Launch Pad.
 This configures the GPIO to turn on an external LED.